Landozo/Extension-SliderMacros/README.md

 ## What does this do?

-The purpose of this extension is to give the ability to rapidly change the value of setting user {{macros}} in Sillytavern's Macro Engine.
+The purpose of this extension is to give the ability to rapidly change the value of customizable user {{macros}} in Sillytavern's Macro Engine.
 Macros can be a numeric value, a boolean value (true or false), a hex value, or a string value; this slider extension allows for selecting and controlling all four in various ways.

 ## Usage Instructions